Esterina

 Esterina is a 1959 Italian drama film directed by Carlo Lizzani.
 It was entered into the main competition at the 20th Venice International Film Festival, in which Carla Gravina received a special mention for her performance.

+It was known as Head full of Cloth with filming starting May 1959.

+It was one of several European films Horne starred in following his success in Bridge on the River Kwai.